Yikesec/Navi/README.md

 ### Installation Steps

-Prepare to unleash the magic, just like Tomoko would:
+Prepare to unleash the magic:

 1. **Infuse your sanctuary with the essence of `lain_quotes.txt`** (your home directory):